 Sharing and discovery within a repository

 As a general rule, the more domain-specific a repository is, the more effective its discovery system has the potential to be.
-For instance, in the Cancer Genomics Hub, users can search by disease and sample type.
+For instance, in the National Cancer Institute (NCI) Genomic Data Commons, users can search by disease and sample type.
 This is because datasets being ingested into the repository have consistent structures and similar characteristics.
 In a repository that is not domain-specific, like Figshare, datasets are so heterogeneous that the only characteristics two recently ingested packages might share are having a project title, researcher name, and upload date associated with them.
 It may seem that there is a definite advantage to always depositing in a domain repository, and for many researchers this is the best choice.
 However, there are advantages to depositing in more domain-agnostic repositories - they have a greater user base outside of your specialization, and may offer opportunities for interdisciplinary collaboration.